sng2c/HTML-Element-AbsoluteXPath/README.md

 # NAME

-HTML::Element::AbsoluteXPath - Add absolute XPath to HTML::Element support
+HTML::Element::AbsoluteXPath - Add absolute XPath support to HTML::Element

 # VERSION

-version 0.003
+version 0.004

 # DESCRIPTION

-HTML::Element::AbsoluteXPath adds ABSOLUTE XPath support to HTML::Element.
+HTML::Element::AbsoluteXPath adds ABSOLUTE XPath support to HTML::Element by adding 'abs\_xpath' method to HTML::Element package.
-'abs\_xpath' method is added.

-It generates smarter XPath with HINTS which are attributes name of HTML element, like 'class','id','width','name'...
+It generates smarter XPaths with HINTS which are attributes name of HTML element, like 'class','id','width','name' and etc.

 # SYSNOPSIS